-In this presentation, Steve McConnell explains in detail the different types of technical debt, when organizations should and shouldn’t take them on, and best practices in managing, tracking and paying down debt.
-You’ll gain insights into how to use technical debt strategically and how to keep technical and business staff involved in the process.
+In this white paper, Steve McConnell explains the different types of technical debt, when organizations should and shouldn’t take them on, and best practices for managing, tracking, and paying down technical debt.
+You’ll gain insights into how to use technical debt strategically.
+You’ll also learn how to keep technical and business staff involved in the process of managing this debt.